top of page

 Stigma and Systemic Discrimination

 Negative assumptions about cognitive ability often influence whether someone is seen as credible, responsible, or deserving of support.
-As Lin (2024) and Durham & Ramcharan (2018) suggest, framing ABI solely as a medical issue may reinforce exclusion rather than inclusion.
+As Lin (2024) and Durham & Ramcharan (2018) suggest, framing Acquired brain injury in dispute resolution solely as a medical issue may reinforce exclusion rather than inclusion.
 A shift to person-centred, rights-based responses is overdue.

 The Science Behind ABI